 The original Five Nights at Freddy’s has to be by far one of the scariest games we’ve ever seen.
 This game introduced a world to a whole new experience with their unique blend of point and click movements combined with doll-like Animatronics.
 The main characters who are animatronics are Freddy, Foxy, Bonnie and Chica.
 There has always been a creepy eerie factor when it came to Animatronics.
 Scott Cawthon took this fear to a whole different level.

 This game focuses on the player who is a security guard who must survive Five nights at the pizzeria against these devil animatronics.
 After hours, these animatronics become murderist characters looking only to torture and kill.
 The player must survive long enough until 6 am when the sun rises.
 In this game, you’ll spot Foxy dashing through the halls in Pirates Cove through the lens of your security cameras.
 Typically when you check the lights in this game, you may find Bonnie and Chica staring at you in the doorways.
 Lastly, you’ll find Freddy lying in the darkness waiting for you.
-Though there have been many sequels to the original, this one still remains a classic and one that people still get freaked out about.
+Though there have been many sequels to the original, this one still remains a classic and popular.

 #2.
 FNAF 4